Eschatologue/CM_wiki/docs/chr-creation/origin/species/londoner.md

 status: homebrew
 ---

-# Londinier
+# Londoner

-The Londiniers arrived in Antares through the Northern Gate, bringing industrial might, tactical brilliance, and a fanatical devotion to their homeland.
+The Londoners in Antares through the Northern Gate, bringing industrial might, tactical brilliance, and a fanatical devotion to their homeland.
 Alien to the Weave and hardened by centuries of warfare, they are a people of innovation, steel, and blood.

-## Londinier Traits
+## Londoner Traits

 *Crown & Misery Species*